Toward Real-World Voice Disorder Classification: Future works

 \section{Future works}

 We consider our future work from two perspectives.
-First, in the aspect of the clinic, we are planning to perform both internal and external validations.
-The internal validation will verify the proposed system on the collected pathological data in the approval institution of this study, Far Eastern Memorial Hospital (FEMH).
-Conversely, the external validation will be operated in hospitals with partnerships to verify the robustness of our system when recording environments are unseen scenarios.
+First, in the aspect of the clinic, we are planning to perform both internal and external validations of our proposed system.
+The internal validation will verify the proposed system on pathological data collected within Far Eastern Memorial Hospital (FEMH), the approval institution of this study.
+Conversely, the external validation will be conducted in partnership with other hospitals to test the robustness of our system in recording environments that are unseen in this study.
+In fact, We have already begun internal validation under noisy conditions, and interim results are included in the Appendix.

-Second, we are also devoted to technological improvement. \REVISEDII{Although this study investigated a more practical real-world application and achieved significant progress, the functionality of adapting to hardware mismatch should be incorporated into the proposed system, especially if implementing our approach with IoT technology or evolving it to personalized healthcare.
-Therefore, our next step in technological improvement will introduce two domain classifiers, one for background noises and another for recording devices.} The interaction effects of the two min-max objective functions make the training procedure more challenging.
+Second, we are also devoted to technological improvement.
+Although this study investigated a more practical real-world application and achieved significant progress, the functionality of adapting to hardware mismatch should be incorporated into the proposed system, especially if implementing our approach with IoT technology or evolving it to personalized healthcare.
+Therefore, our next step in technological improvement will introduce two domain classifiers, one for background noises and another for recording devices.
+The interaction effects of the two min-max objective functions make the training procedure more challenging.
 However, this integration allows our system to be more applicable in practice.